fahmifahim/linux-daily/linux-admin-lpic1.md

       Minimum number of days between password change		: 0 Maximum number of days between password change		: 99999 Number of days of warning before password expires	: 7

+  # When provided with -1, the expiration will be removed.
+  $ chage -E -1 test-user1
   ```

 - When a new user directory is being created, the system will copy the contents of /etc/skel to their home dir. /etc/skel is used as a template for the home of users.